artefactual/atom-docs/user-manual/administer/settings.rst

    code".
 #.
 Click the "Add" button.
 #.
 AtoM adds the language and refreshes the page; the added language will now
-   appear in the "Add/remove languageA section in "Settings", as well as in the :term:`drop-down menu` of the |globe| :term:`language navigation menu
+   appear in the "Add/remove language" section in "Settings", as well as in the :term:`drop-down menu` of the |globe| :term:`language navigation menu
    <language menu>` located at the top right corner of the :term:`header bar`.

 ..
 NOTE::

-   It is possible that some languages will be supported in AtoM (i.e. they will appear when added to the "Add/remove language" section in "Settings"), but not all of the English content will have been translated in its entirety (i.e. if the language is selected from the **Language menu** in the :term:`header bar`, content that has not yet been translated will remain in English).
+   Many languages appear in the "Add/remove language" section in "Settings", but the translations for all languages are not completed.
+If a language is selected from the **Language menu** in the :term:`header bar`, content that has not yet been translated will remain in English.

 To continue adding languages, repeat these steps as required.